A Transcontinental Railroad Is America's Most Sustainable Path Forward for Freight

 FAQ

-Shifting freight from highway to rail reduces carbon emissions by about 75% per shipment.
-An Oliver Wyman study estimates the combined company would convert 2 million truckloads to rail annually — eliminating approximately 2.7 million metric tons of CO2 emissions and 3 billion truck-miles from public highways each year.
+Shifting freight from highway to rail reduces carbon emissions up to 75%, with one intermodal train removing as many as 550 trucks from the road.
+An Oliver Wyman study estimates the combined company will convert 2.1 million truckloads to rail annually — eliminating approximately 3.8 million metric tons of CO2 emissions and 3.6 billion truck-miles from public highways each year.

 Today, trains must exchange freight at congested interchange hubs — and over 1,000 trucks move goods across Chicago alone every weekday to complete those handoffs.
 Single-line service eliminates those transfers, reducing truck traffic in interchange cities including Chicago, St. Louis, Kansas City and New Orleans and improving local air quality in the communities that surround those corridors.